CONTEMPORARY ISSUES IN LAW - 2024/5

 At the University of Surrey School of Law we strive to create an environment where students can learn about the law and its place in the world, in an enjoyable way that reflects the changing nature of society in the 21st Century.
 The School of Law prides itself in its sense of community in which students can acquire the confidence to take future professional and life challenges in their stride.

-Digital Capabilities: While lectures are in person, students are encouraged to start watching additional materials (some videos by the module convener and others on line), in order to find out more about the topic each week.
-The first assessment allows students to use their digital skills to create an engaging presentation, using pictures and video content.
-It is the students responsibility to arrange meetings, and they often meet on Teams or Zoom.
-They may create documents on Google Docs so that all members can see who has written what and whether they are duplicating information.
+Digital Capabilities: While lectures are in person, students are encouraged to start watching additional materials (some videos by the module convener and others online), to find out more about the topic each week.
+The first assessment allows students to use their digital skills to complete an MCQ.

 Sustainability: Contemporary issues in environmental law is a popular topic.
 The students examine issues in relation to air pollution and climate change and the distinction between procedural and substantive obligations.
-It includes the case of a 9 year old student in London who died of air pollution and the resulting legal issues arising from her death; and a lawsuit filed against the Government by climate campaigners for failing to take action against climate change.
+It includes the case of a 9-year-old student in London who died of air pollution and the resulting legal issues arising from her death; and a lawsuit filed against the Government by climate campaigners for failing to act against climate change.
 They discuss and debate the importance of environmental law in practice.
 This module encourages students to actively engage in considerations of the interconnection between the environmental issues and statute and case law.
-It provides a foundation upon which students can build their knowledge in Levels 3 (Tort Law) and 4 (Environmental Law).
+It provides a foundation upon which students can build their knowledge in Levels 4/5/6 (Tort Law and Environmental Law).

 Programmes this module appears in